kushuu/amazon-scraper/README.md

-# amazon-scraper
+# Amazon-scraper

-## Scraps off data from only the first page of books' category at amazon.com
+## Scraps off data from only the first page of books' category at amazon.com!